johanengel400-art/ProMould/FIREBASE_CONSOLE_STEPS.md

 # Firebase Console - Step-by-Step Fix

+## 🔒 SECURITY WARNING
+**These rules are INSECURE and for development/testing only!**
+**DO NOT use in production!** See `SECURITY_CRITICAL.md` for details.

+---

 ## 🎯 Goal
-Fix app not opening by updating Firebase security rules to allow access.
+Fix app not opening by updating Firebase security rules to allow access (development only).

 ---